Saving On Credit Card Processing Without Switching Providers

 As a startup business, you have specialized needs when it comes to payment processing.
 Here are some green flags to look for when choosing a processor for your startup.

-Month-To-Month Contract: The future is uncertain when you’re a startup and you’re probably not in a place yet where you can make a long-term commitment.
-Month-to-month contracts make it easy to switch to a different processor as your business grows and needs change.
+Month-To-Month Contracts: The future is uncertain when you’re a startup and you’re probably not in a place yet where you can make a long-term commitment.
+Month-to-month contracts make it easy to switch to a different processor as your business grows and your needs change.

 Good Customer Support: Customer support is important with just about any service you subscribe to, but this is especially the case when it comes to payments, as billing mistakes can be quite expensive.
 Additionally, when you’re a new business, your account can be prone to funding holds and freezes (especially if your provider is a PSP); reliable, reachable customer support is essential for resolving these potentially costly issues.